fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

 Several methods exist to manipulate a service.
 The main methods are:
 ``configure``, ``start``, ``stop``, ``update`` and ``receive``.

-- ``configure`` method is used to parses the service parameters and analyze its configuration.
-For example, this method is used to configure an image file path on filesystem for an image reader service.
+- ``configure`` method is used to parse the service parameters and analyze its configuration.
+For example, this method is used to configure an image file path on the file system for an image reader service.
-- ``start`` method is used to initialize and launch the service (be careful, starting and instantiating a service doesn't mean the same thing.
-For example, for a visualization service, the ``start`` method instantiate all GUI widgets necessary to visualize the data but the service is itself instantiated before.)
+- ``start`` method is used to initialize and launch the service (be careful, starting and instantiating a service is not the same thing.
+For example, for a visualization service, the ``start`` method instantiates all GUI widgets necessary to visualize the data but the service itself is instantiated before.).
 - ``stop`` method is used to stop the service.
 For example, for a visualization service, this method detaches and destroys all GUI widgets previously instantiated earlier in the ``start`` method.
-- ``update`` method is called to do an action on the data associated to the service.
-For example, for an image reader service, the service reads the image, converts and loads it into the associated data.
+- ``update`` method is called to perform an action on the data associated with the service.
+For example, for an image reader service, the service reads the image, converts it and loads it into the associated data.
-- ``receive`` is called when service associated object is modified.
-The method parameter contains all information about this modification.
-For example, after an image object update has been realized by an image reader service, the associated image visualization service is notified that the image buffer has been modified and refresh the view.
+- ``receive`` is called when the service associated object is modified.
+The method parameter contains all the information about this modification.
+For example, after an image object update has been realized by an image reader service, the associated image visualization service is notified that the image buffer has been modified and then, the view is refreshed.

 This method is mandatory, but can be empty.
-The reason is that some services do not need a start/stop process, an update process or to listen to object modifications.
+This is because some services do not need a start/stop process, an update process or to listen to object modifications.

 Service states
 ~~~~~~~~~~~~~~

-These methods must respect a calling sequence.
+These methods must follow a calling sequence.
 For example, it is not possible to
-stop a service before having started it.
+stop a service before starting it.
 To secure the process, a state machine
-has been implemented and control the calling sequence.
+has been implemented to control the calling sequence.

-The calling sequence to manage a service is :
+The calling sequence to manage a service is:

 .. code:: cpp